The Seven Husbands of Evelyn Hugo

-The Seven Husbands of Evelyn Hugo is a historical drama novel by American novelist Taylor Jenkins Reid, and published by Atria Books in 2017.
-It tells the story of the fictional Old Hollywood star, Evelyn Hugo, who, at age 79, gives a final interview to unknown journalist, Monique Grant.
+The Seven Husbands of Evelyn Hugo is a historical drama novel by American novelist Taylor Jenkins Reid, published by Atria Books in 2017.
+It tells the story of the fictional Old Hollywood star Evelyn Hugo, who, at age 79, gives a final interview to unknown journalist Monique Grant.

 The novel was nominated for a Goodreads Choice Award for Best Historical Fiction in 2017.

 Book structure

 The book is split into seven parts that are all named after Hugo's husbands in order to chronicle her life during the marriages and affairs she experiences; in addition, the titles feature adjectives to emphasize Hugo's feelings and opinions towards them.
 For instance, "Brilliant, kindhearted, tortured Harry Cameron" or "gullible Mick Riva".

 Plot

 Evelyn Hugo, a reclusive former Hollywood star, announces the auction of her collection of famous gowns to raise money for a breast cancer charity in honor of her late daughter.
 She specifically requests magazine reporter Monique Grant to interview her about the auction.
-Monique, who has no personal connection to her, is confused as to why Evelyn insists she be the one to conduct the interview.
-When the two meet, Evelyn reveals that she is not interested in giving an interview to Monique's magazine, but instead wants Monique to write her biography.
+Monique, who has no personal connection to her, is confused about why Evelyn insists she conduct the interview.
+When they meet, Evelyn reveals that she isn't interested in giving an interview to Monique's magazine; instead, she wants Monique to write her biography.
 When pressed for an explanation as to why, Evelyn only tells her that she found Monique through an article that she had written about assisted suicide, and otherwise promises that she will answer all of Monique's questions once she is done recounting her story.
-Monique accepts the offer, and Evelyn begins sharing the events of her life.
+Monique accepts, and Evelyn begins sharing the events of her life.